What’s in this article

 Sole Proprietorship VS Private Limited Company (Sdn.
 Bhd.)

 As many might know, most Malaysians prefer to incorporate a sole proprietorship compared to a private limited Company (Sdn.
-Bhd.) due to the cheap cost and easy registration as well as cheaper cost to maintain the business annually.
-However, things can be rather difficult once business turn south, leading to their wish to incorporate a separate legal entity that a private limited Company (Sdn.
-Bhd.) offers.
+Bhd.) due to the cheap cost and easy registration as well as the cheaper cost of maintaining the business annually.
+However, things can be rather difficult once business turn south, leading to their wish to incorporate a separate legal entity that a private limited Company (Sdn Bhd) offers.

-• A separate legal entity where the Company is considered as a ‘legal person’ and owner personal wealth is not bonded for the business losses
+- A separate legal entity where the Company is considered as a ‘legal person’ and the owner’s personal wealth is not bonded for the business losses

-• Can be solely owned by a person (local and foreign) which is similar to sole proprietorship
+- Can be solely owned by a person (local and foreign) which is similar to a sole proprietorship

-• Company Act 2016 has eased the annual compliance where it is not compulsory to file audited report until it meets a certain criterion
+- Company Act 2016 has eased annual compliance where it is not compulsory to file an audited report until it meets a certain criterion

-• Easier to open business bank account and exposed with different types of loan packages
+- Easier to open a business bank account and be exposed to different types of loan packages

-• Is perceived to be more professional and legitimate entity which will increase confidence for investors to invest within the Company
+- Is perceived to be a more professional and legitimate entity which will increase confidence for investors to invest within the Company

 Partnership VS Private Limited Company (Sdn.
 Bhd.)

-Similar to partnership, incorporating a private limited Company (Sdn.
-Bhd.) brings more advantages to business owners:
+After all, similar to a partnership, incorporating a private limited Company (Sdn Bhd) brings more advantages to business owners:

-• This business vehicle is commonly used in Malaysia and is perceived to be more professional and legitimate entity
+- This business vehicle is commonly used in Malaysia and is perceived to be a more professional and legitimate entity

 Our Insights

-As a team who has dealt with many types of cases throughout the years, we can conclude that:
+However, as a team that has dealt with many types of cases throughout the years, we can conclude that:

-As a local, in order for me to run a home-based business, incorporating a sole proprietorship or partnership seems like the best option available.
-Not only am I, as the business owner can monitor clearly on the business operation but if I feel like the business is not generating income as much as I expected, I can always windup the Company when I deemed fit.
+For instance, as a local, for me to run a home-based business, incorporating a sole proprietorship or partnership seems like the best option available.
+Not only am I, as the business owner monitor clearly the business operation but if I feel like the business is not generating income as much as I expected, I can always wind up the Company when I deem fit.

-As a foreigner, even though I am not allowed to run a sole proprietorship or partnership Company in Malaysia, incorporating a private limited Company (Sdn.
-Bhd.) do come in handy for a business expansion at a foreign land.
+As a foreigner, even though I am not allowed to run a sole proprietorship or partnership Company in Malaysia, incorporating a private limited Company (Sdn Bhd) does come in handy for a business expansion in a foreign land.
 Not only does the advantages topples the disadvantages, but the registration and annual maintenance are manageable.
-If the business does not meet my expectation, I will not lose my personal wealth and can request for the appointed Company Secretary to file a strike off application.
+Also, if the business does not meet my expectations, I will not lose my wealth and can request for the appointed Company Secretary to file a strike-off application.

 FAQs